-Offerors must provide a narrative description of the organization of the project team and a personnel roster that identifies each person who will actually work on the contract along with their titles and location(s) where work will be performed.
+Offerors must provide a narrative description of the organization of the project team and a personnel roster that identifies each person who will work on the contract along with their titles and location(s) where work will be performed.

+Offerors must provide resume(s) as a separate attachment.
+Attaching separately will help ensure the resume is not included in public document requests.
 Offerors must also provide reference names and phone numbers for similar projects the offeror's firm has completed.